andrew/ultimate-awesome/README.md

 - [iOS_ML](https://github.com/alexsosn/iOS_ML) - List of Machine Learning, AI, NLP solutions for iOS.
 The most recent version of this article can be found on my blog.
 - [awesome-stable-diffusion](https://github.com/awesome-stable-diffusion/awesome-stable-diffusion) - Curated list of awesome resources for the Stable Diffusion AI Model.
 - [awesome-ai-ml-dl](https://github.com/neomatrix369/awesome-ai-ml-dl) - Awesome Artificial Intelligence, Machine Learning and Deep Learning as we learn it.
 Study notes and a curated list of awesome resources of such topics.
-- [Algorithmic-Resources](https://github.com/hkirat/Algorithmic-Resources) - A Curated list of Topic wise Theory and Questions to Get You Started On Competitive Coding.
 - [awesome-meteor](https://github.com/Urigo/awesome-meteor) - A curated, community driven list of awesome Meteor packages, libraries, resources and shiny things.
 - [Awesome-Advanced-Windows-Exploitation-References](https://github.com/yeyintminthuhtut/Awesome-Advanced-Windows-Exploitation-References) - List of Awesome Advanced Windows Exploitation References.
 - [awesome-tiny-object-detection](https://github.com/kuanhungchen/awesome-tiny-object-detection) - 🕶 A curated list of Tiny Object Detection papers and related resources.